biiconsulting/icji/README.md

 As a consultant, I've spent many hours at dozens of client sights being paid to do nothing but fix broken JavaScript code during system upgraded.
 Thus was the birth of ICJI.
-It started out about 4 years ago as a hodge podge of code from dozens of experiences all in random .js files.
+It started out as a hodge podge of code from dozens of experiences all in random .js files.
 As the years progressed and my understanding of JavaScript deepened it morphed in to what it is today.
 Now, it's grown to the point that I feel it's time to start officially tracking the changes I'm making.
 Because this code, in one name or another, has been used at so many client sites, there will come a time when they'll